 It took two hours to drive from the airport to the house.
-The ride was so long that the only response to Aunty Schola questions was “yes” or “No.”
+The ride was so long that the only response to Aunty Schola questions were either “yes, no or hmmm.”

 “We are home now; this is Huddinge,” Aunty Schola spoke in a high pitch voice.